Joe Modise: Early life and education

-An African of Tswana descent, Modise or Joe (or JM), as he is known to family, friends and comrades, was born in Doornfontein, Johannesburg, on 23 May 1929.
-He was the only child of Miriam and Ezekiel Modise.
+worked as a sweeper in a factory and his mother was a domestic worker in a white family.

 Modise completed his Junior Certificate at the Fred Clark Memorial School in Nance Field.
 He had to leave school in order to work and contribute to his family's income.
 His parents impressed the importance of education on the young Modise and, consequently, he obtained his matric certificate through private study.
 His first job was as a driver for various companies.

 Contrary to apartheid regime-led claims and conspiracy theories; Modise was never a member of the Alexandra Township gang, the Spoilers.
 Instead he spent his time away from work (as a PUTCO bus driver) working for the African National Congress Youth League (ANCYL).
 Modise joined the ANCYL in about 1947 in Newclare and became one of the organisation's organisers.
 When the Strijdom government declared Sophiatown a White area the residents who were threatened by the demolition of their homes and political organisations, such as the African National Congress (ANC), organised themselves in the Western Areas Protest Committee.
 Modise was very involved in the one-day work stoppage in 1955.
 His political activities as an organiser against the Sophiatown removals led to his first arrest in 1954.
 He was also actively involved in the political campaigns against the introduction of Bantu Education in 1953.